-The Association reviews its deferred tax assets at the end of each reporting period and reduces the carrying amount to the extent that it is no longer probable that sufficient taxable profit will be available to allow all or part of the deferred tax assets to be utilized.
+The Association reviews its deferred tax assets at the end of each reporting period and provides a valuation allowance to the extent that it is no longer probable that sufficient future taxable profit will be available to allow all or part of the deferred tax assets to be utilized.

-The deferred tax effects of the deductible temporary differences for which deferred tax assets were not recognized amounted to \$\mathbb{P}41,517,990\$ and \$\mathbb{P}37,747,903\$ as of December 31, 2013 and 2012, respectively (Note 15).
-Accordingly a full valuation allowance was recognized on these deferred tax assets.
+The deferred tax effects of the deductible temporary differences amounting to $\mathbb{P}41,234,278$ and $\mathbb{P}41,517,990$ as of December 31, 2014 and 2013, respectively were fully provided with valuation allowance.